gluster/glusterdocs/Install-Guide/Overview.md

 you read the [Gluster Admin Guide](../Administrator Guide/) to learn how to administer Gluster and how to select a volume type that fits your needs.
-Also, be sure to enlist the help of the Gluster community via the IRC channel or Q&A section .
+Also, be sure to enlist the help of the Gluster community via the IRC channel or Q&A section.
 We want you to be successful in as short a time as possible.

 ### Overview